 DO NOT PLAN to leave before the completion of the workshop.
 If you attend an in-person workshop and hope to return home on the final day, do not book a return flight before 8:00pm, you will need at least 3 hours to comfortably get to the airport.
 The airports in this area are very busy around the clock, so plan for lengthy ground travel times and long lines at check-in and getting through security.

-More details about planning can be found in the PPCDL Guidelines document, a link to the guidelines is in the Workshop policies and guidelines section.
+More details about planning can be found in the PPCDL Guidelines document.

 REIMBURSEMENTS